Getting Started

 Task

 You can't read Greek till you know thousands of word endings, but memorizing tables of endings won't let you read Greek.
 Your task is to do two things at the same time — memorize tables of endings and read sentences so you internalize the meaning of the endings so you don't need the tables.
-You gotta' get to the point "twn" means "of the" and you're scanning for a plural genitive noun because you need to complete the thought, not because a table you memorized tells you to.
+You gotta' get to the point "twn" means "of the" and you're scanning for a second person plural genitive noun because you need to complete the thought, not because a table you memorized tells you to.
 You will not acquire this skill by reading rules.
 You must learn by doing.
 You must read level-appropriate Greek as you learn.
 More on this later.

 Time